Introduction

 There are different relay modules with different numbers of channels such as 1-channel relay, 2-channel relay, or 8-channel relay.
 The more the number of channels, the more devices we can control.
 Below are some relay modules shown with different numbers of channels.
 All of these can be interfaced using similar logic as described in this article.

-Schematic Of Raspberry Pi Pico W With Relay Module
+Schematic of Raspberry Pi Pico W with Relay Module

 ⚠ Warning: Please be careful while dealing with mains voltage as it can shock you.
 Seek help from an experienced individual if required.
 Proceed with caution!